 The More We Bet, The More We Watch

-In a recently conducted survey, a New Jersey university has confirmed that there is a link between how inclined people are to watch a sporting events and whether they have placed a wager on the outcome of the games.
+In a recently conducted survey, a New Jersey university has confirmed that there is a link between how inclined people are to watch sporting events and whether they have placed a wager on the outcome of the games.

-According to the Seton Hall Sports Poll, an accredited and established annual survey that explores consumer habits in relations to sports, people massively reported that they would most likely watch an event if they had a wager running.
+According to the Seton Hall Sports Poll, an accredited and established annual survey that explores consumer habits in relation to sports, people massively reported that they would most likely watch an event if they had a wager running.

 The survey has been conducted every year since 2006, giving the Seton Hall University the necessary credibility to advise industry experts and sporting bodies and provide them with viable information and insight into how people respond to betting.

 The exact numbers revealed several trends.
 An estimated 70% of respondents are “more likely” to watch a sporting event, whether on TV or via a stream if they have a wager placed.
 A trend such as this would directly help major sporting leagues in the country cash out.

 This number, however, was even greater when the researchers narrowed it down by a factor of age.
 Of the 18-29 group, 88% of respondents confirmed that they would watch a game if they had put money on it.

 Another noteworthy observation of the survey was the proclivity of potential customers for mobile betting solutions.
 Nearly 40% said that they would much rather place a wager from their phones compared to any other device.

 About 65% said that they would want to see states regulate their own affairs when it came to state betting, with 26% speaking in favor of a federal framework to oversee the entire industry.